CoreumFoundation/crust/README.md

 After the command `crust build images` completes you may find executable `$COREUM_PATH/crust/bin/cored`, being both blockchain node and client.

+_Note: You need to run respective builder `build images` after you modify that project.
+For example if you do a modification in coreum project, you need to run `coreum-builder build images`._

 ## Executing `znet`

 `znet` is the tool used to spin up development environment running the same components which are used in production.